By AJ Danboise

 - Turn the water off while brushing your teeth, washing your hands, and washing dishes

 - Take shorter showers (you will save water and energy to heat it, reducing your carbon dioxide emissions)

 - Do only full loads of laundry and dishes

 - If your washing machine has a setting for the amount of clothing you’re washing (small to extra-large load), choose a low setting—you’ll use less water, and your clothes will get just as clean

-- If your dishwasher has an option to run a “full” or “short” cycle, choose the short cycle
+- If your dishwasher has the option to run a “full” or “short” cycle, choose the short cycle

 - Watering your lawn only in the morning or evening.
-(Water evaporates four to eight times faster during the heat of the day.)
+(Water evaporates four to eight times faster during the day’s heat.)

 - Install a rain barrel to capture rain from your downspout